white-rabbit-1-sketch/php-file-hash-map/README.md

 ## Performance Benchmarks

 The performance of this file-based hash map may vary depending on the system configuration and the number of elements.
-On my MacBook Air M2, the hash map performed as follows:
+On my MacBook Air M2, the hash map performed as follows (single thread):

 - File Hash Map: 140k writes, 280-700k reads (depends on data/buffering)
 - Redis: 25k writes, 20k reads